 Revenues generated from our operations are not presently sufficient to sustain our operations and our current liabilities substantially exceeded our current assets as of September 30, 2023.
 Therefore, we will need to raise additional capital in the future to continue our operations.
 We anticipate that our principal sources of liquidity will only be sufficient to fund our activities through January 1, 2024.
 In order to have sufficient cash to fund our operations beyond January 1, 2024, we will need to raise additional equity or debt capital.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to us.
 We will be required to pursue sources of additional capital through various means, including debt or equity financings.
 Future financings through equity investments are likely to be dilutive to existing stockholders.
 Also, the terms of securities we may issue in future capital transactions may be more favorable for new investors.
-Newly issued securities may include preferences, superior voting rights, the issuance of warrants or other derivative securities, and the issuances of incentive awards under equity employee incentive plans, which may have additional dilutive effects.
+Newly issued securities may include preferences, superior voting rights, the issuance of warrants or other derivative securities, and the issuances of incentive awards under equity effects.
 Further, we may incur substantial costs in pursuing future capital and/or financing, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
 We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which will adversely impact our financial condition.
 Our ability to obtain needed financing may be impaired by such factors as the capital markets and our history of losses, which could impact the availability or cost of future financings.
-If the amount of capital we are able to raise from financing activities, together with our revenues from operations, is not sufficient to satisfy our capital need
+If the amount of capital we are able to raise from financing activities, together with our revenues from operations, is not sufficient to satisfy our capital needs, even to the extent that we reduce our operations accordingly, we may be required to curtail or cease operations.